Damarko-Berry/PseudoVision/README.md

 >select a name and Channel Type.

->Select New Show *Feel free to select muliple Show-folders at once*
+>Select New Show *Feel free to select multiple Show-folders at once*

 >Start Server